chancharikmitra/CCoT/README.md

 3. Complete the *Evaluation* setup outlined in the repository.
 4. Replace the corresponding scripts (both Python or Bash scripts where necessary) with those in our repository here.

+*Note: We find some users are having issues with the input processing when directly cloning the repo.
+This is likely because the post-LLaVA-1.6 update changes the way inputs to the model are handled.
+One way to remedy this is to check out the newest commit before the LLaVA-1.6 update*

 #### GPT-4V

 1. Install the openai library: